 Japan reported its retail sales yesterday night and data revealed a rise of 2.0 percent in May for the seventh straight month compared to a year ago.
 Retail sales rose less than expected as sales of durable goods and clothes slowed.
 Japan will release its Household Spending for May at 23:30 GMT today, while New Zealand’s Building Consents for May is due at 22:45 GMT.
 The Kiwi was seen trading higher ahead of data releases on Thursday.

 In Wednesday’s trading session, the GBP/USD pair recorded several momentary jumps as from 10:00 UTC to reach the 1.29413 level by 14:00 UTC.
 Today, it initiated the session bullishly at 00:00 UTC at $1.29393 but as from 02:00 UTC, it started dropping on the forex market till the next few hours as the U.S. dollar wallowed against the pound in Asian market.
-It is recommended to use the Classic Binary Options for this one today.
+It is recommended to use the Classic Digital Options for this one today.

 Since Tuesday’s early trading hours, the dollar index was being dragged downwards by several sets of pullbacks on the market.
 Yesterday, the index tumbled from the 96.42 level at 13:00 to reach the 96.04 level around 16:00 UTC.
 It lost 0.1 percent at the 95.843 level around 01:00 UTC today and followed a much volatile trend.
 However, it may gain some strength during the day, depending on the trend of the dollar.